South Carolina Economics and Personal Finance Curriculum

 Housing decisions depend on individual preferences, circumstances, and costs, and can impact personal satisfaction and financial well-beingBudget Game – Core Component

-Lesson – Family Planning
+Lesson – The Cost of Raising a Family

-Lesson – Ethics in Marketing
+Lesson – Ethics In Marketing

 Saving Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment

-Lesson – Investing Strategies
+Lesson – How to Develop an Investing Strategy

 Investing101 Course – Chapter 8: Current Hot Topics In Trading